 - Geers, Michael, Helen Fischer, Stephan Lewandowsky, and Stefan M. Herzog, “The Political (A)symmetry of Metacognitive Insight into Detecting Misinformation,” Journal of Experimental Psychology: General, 2024, 153(8), 1961–1972.
-[ABCD: A*]

 - Geers, Michael, Briony Swire-Thompson, Philipp Lorenz-Spreen, Stefan M. Herzog, Anastasia Kozyreva, and Ralph Hertwig, “The Online Misinformation Engagement Framework,” Current Opinion in Psychology, 2024, 55, 101739.